-The ucisa UK Higher Education Capability Model and its role in Digital Transformation
+The ucisa Capability Model and Digital Transformation

 Summary: As part of digital transformation, the business side of your institution and the Information Technology (IT) department will need to fully partner in order to align.
 Alignment occurs when there is clear understanding of what the institution does or needs to do and how this is addressed by the supporting enterprise architecture.
 This understanding, expressed in terms of capabilities, becomes the basis of how to plan the investment required to achieve your institution’s digital strategy.
 Higher Digital is using business capabilities as the lingua franca to help institutions with their digital strategy.